Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/config.md

 ```

 :::note
-As you can see from the `tsOutputPath` attribute above, the output path for generated TypeScript objects can also be specified in the global configuration, rather than as individual generator parameters.
+As you can see from the `tsOutputPath` attribute above, the output path for generated TypeScript objects can also be specified in the global configuration rather than as individual generator parameters.

-This is because the generated TypeScript files that use other generated TypeScript files need to know their exact location, in order to properly include them, unlike C# files that just need to know the namespace.
+This is because the generated TypeScript files that use other generated TypeScript files need to know their exact location in order to properly include them, unlike C# files that just need to know the namespace.
 :::

 ## WCF config

-This section provides configuration of WCF endpoints, which is used both on the [server side](../../generators/services/wcf-config.md) and on any [client that uses WCF services](../../generators/presentation/common/wcf-config.md), as follows.
+This section provides the configuration of WCF endpoints, which is used both on the [server side](../../generators/services/wcf-config) and on any [client that uses WCF services](../../generators/presentation/common/wcf-config), as follows.

 ```xml title="global_config.xom"
 <config xmlns="http://www.xomega.net/omodel"